TS404/AlignStat/README.md

 ```

 ###Details
-This function generates a detailed breakdown of the differences between the multiple sequence alignments for each column of the reference alignment.
+The `plot_dissimilarity_summary` function generates a detailed breakdown of the differences between the multiple sequence alignments for each column of the reference alignment.
 For each column, the relative proportions of merges, splits and shifts is plotted as a proportion of characters that are not merely conserved gaps.

 ###Example
 ```R